asyml/forte/README.md

 will automatically generate ready-to-use python files accordingly.
 Check out our [Ontology Generation documentation](./docs/ontology_generation.md) for more details.

-* **Universal Data Flow**: Forte unifies data representation to enable full interoperation between different components.
+* **Universal Data Flow**: Forte unifies data representations to enable full interoperation between different components.
 Central to Forte's composable architecture, a transparent and universal data flow was established to make process interventions and pipeline management very easy.
 Adaptive to generic data formats, Forte is positioned as a perfect tool for data inspection, component swapping and result sharing.